Kenosis and Metanoia

 Continuing, Brunton writes:

 “He should not hesitate to pray humbly, kneeling in the secrecy of his private room, to the Overself.
 First his prayer should acknowledge the sins of his more distant past having led to sufferings in the later past or his immediate life present, and he should accept this as just punishment without any rebellious feeling.
 Then he may throw himself on the Grace as being the only deliverance left outside his own prayer and requisite efforts to amend the causes.
-Finally let him remember the living master to whom he has given allegiance and draw strength from the memory.”
-(The Notebooks of Paul Brunton, Vol. 12, Part Two, 2.59)
+Finally let him remember the living master to whom he has given allegiance and draw strength from the memory.” ( The Notebooks of Paul Brunton, Vol. 12, Part Two, 2.59)

 "To confess sins of conduct and shortcomings of character as a part of regular devotional practices possesses a psychological value quite apart from any other that may be claimed for it.
 It develops humility, exposes self-deceit, and increases self-knowledge.
 It decreases vanity every time it forces the penitent to face his faults.
 It opens a pathway first for the mercy and ultimately for the Grace of the higher Self."

 "He has emotionally to crawl on hands and knees before the higher power in the deepest humility.
 This kills pride, that terrible obstacle between man and the Soul's presence."
+(Ibid, reference misplaced)

 “His efforts to modify the effects of evil karma (recompense) must, where he can possibly trace any of them to causes set going in the present life, include remorse for wrongs done to others, as well as for harm done to himself.
 If the feeling of remorse does not come naturally at first, it may do so after several endeavors to reconsider his wrong actions from an impersonal standpoint.
 Constant reflection upon the major sins and errors of his past in the right way, setting the picture of his actual behavior against the picture of how he ought to have behaved, may in time generate a deep sense of sorrow and regret, whose intensity will help to purge his character and improve his conduct.
 If, by such frequent and impartial retrospection, the lessons of past misbehavior have been thoroughly learnt, there is the further likelihood that the Overself’s grace may wipe out the record of evil karma waiting to be suffered, or at least modify it,” (Ibid, Vol. 6, Part One, 3.144)